Chapter 6 Important health problems and their causes

 12-6 How do epidemics spread?

-Most epidemics are spread either by droplets in the air from coughing or sneezing, like influenza, or from direct contact with body fluids such as blood or saliva, such as Ebola.
+Most epidemics are spread either by droplets in the air from coughing or sneezing, like influenza, or from direct contact with body fluids such as blood or saliva, as in Ebola.
 Whether or not an infection starts spreading to many other people depends on the number of other people each case infects.
 Each infected person needs to cause (on average) infection in more than one other person in order for the infection to spread, otherwise it will just die out.

 For an epidemic to increase and spread, each case must on average infect more than one other person.